williamouyang/okta.github.io/docs/resources/sessions.md

 A one-time token may only be used **once** to establish a session for a user.
 If the session expires or the user logs out of Okta after using the token, they will not be able to reuse the same one-time token to get a new session cookie.

-*Note: One-time tokens are secrets and should be protected at rest as well as during transit.
-A one-time token for a user is equivalent to having the user's actual credentials*
+> One-time tokens are secrets and should be protected at rest as well as during transit.
+A one-time token for a user is equivalent to having the user's actual credentials

 ## Session Model